Afsanairfan/covid19-Data-Analysis/README.md

 We've created a dashboard using Microsoft Power BI, and we've also conducted Python analyses to illustrate the global effects of the virus.

 # Requirements
- utilized Jupyter Notebook and Power BI for this project.
+ used both PowerBI and Jupyter Notebook to analyze and visualize the project.

 # Dataset
 https://www.kaggle.com/datasets/imdevskp/corona-virus-report

 covid_19_clean_complete

 worldometer_data

 # Conclusion